BackRoom-net/Backroom-net/README.md

 **Because program is being reworked, these do not apply right now.**

-This program will run on most modern computers (1-3 years old)
+This program will run on most modern computers (1-4 years old)

 _It is strict and **can** be annoying_

 * System **Minimum** Memory is 2gb!!
   Nothing below this amount will run!
-This is like this so 32-bit computers can still run this program.
+This is in place so 32-bit computers can still run this program.

   > A memory Override version of the program is being worked on right now.
   > If your computer has less than 2gb of memory you may switch to this version and